Search element - Quick search bar

 What about lactose intolerance tests?

-A health practitioner may order a ‘hydrogen breath test’ or tests for ‘reducing sugars’ in the stool.
-If your baby is lactose intolerant, these tests would be expected to be positive.
-However, they are also positive in most normal breastfed babies under 3 months.
-Therefore, it is questionable whether they are useful.
+Doctors may order a ‘hydrogen breath test’ or stool tests.
+If your baby is lactose intolerant, positive results would be expected.
+But they are also positive in most normal breastfed babies under three months, so these tests may not be useful.

-You may have heard about giving drops containing the enzyme lactase to babies who have symptoms of lactose intolerance.
-There is little evidence that these are of much value when used this way, although there are anecdotal reports that relatively large doses may help in some cases.
+You may have heard about giving drops containing the enzyme lactase to babies who show symptoms of lactose intolerance.
+There isn’t much evidence that giving the drops directly to babies is very effective, though some parents report that larger doses might help in certain cases.

-Lactase products are mainly designed to be added to expressed breastmilk (or other milk) and left overnight for the enzyme to predigest the lactose in the milk.
-In practice they seem to be occasionally useful for babies.
-While these products may help reduce symptoms, they do not solve the underlying issue of what is damaging baby’s gut.
+Lactase products are mainly designed to be added to expressed breastmilk (or other milk) and left for several hours or overnight, so the enzyme can break down the lactose before feeding.
+In practice, this method seems to be occasionally useful for some babies.
+While lactase drops may help reduce symptoms, they do not address the underlying cause of what is damaging your baby’s gut.

-Cows' milk is commonly consumed by adults in some populations, but mostly by people of northern European descent.
-In about 70% of the people of the world, and in a significant number of Australians, levels of this enzyme fall so low in adulthood that they become lactose intolerant.
-The tendency to adult lactose intolerance is genetically determined.
-People with Asian, African, Australian Aboriginal and Hispanic ancestry are more likely to be lactose intolerant as adults.
-Caucasians are more likely to be able to consume milk as adults because they tend to continue producing the enzyme lactase throughout life.
+Cows’ milk is often drunk by adults in some parts of the world, especially by people with northern European backgrounds.
+In about 70% of people worldwide, including many Australians, the amount of lactase drops so much in adulthood that they become lactose intolerant.
+This is mostly due to genetics.
+People with Asian, African, Australian Aboriginal, or Hispanic backgrounds are more likely to be lactose intolerant as adults.
+People with European backgrounds are more likely to keep making lactase and can often drink milk as adults.

 It’s rare for a baby to have to stop breastfeeding

-As explained above, there are several types of lactose intolerance, but it is very rare for a baby to have to stop breastfeeding because of this condition.
+As explained above, there are several types of lactose intolerance, but it's very rare for a baby to have to stop breastfeeding because of this condition.
 Except for the extremely rare primary type, there is always a cause behind lactose intolerance in babies.
-Getting to the cause and fixing that is the key to resolving the baby's symptoms.
+Getting to the cause and fixing that is the key to resolving your baby's symptoms.

-By Joy Anderson AM BSc(Nutrition), PostgradDipDiet, IBCLC, ABA Breastfeeding Counsellor
+Based on original article by Joy Anderson AM BSc(Nutrition), PostgradDipDiet, IBCLC (retired), ABA Breastfeeding Counsellor

 References